Sharptor: Flora

+There is also an abundance of fungi including Bolete and Tricholomopsis.

 Fauna

 Fauna seen commonly around Sharptor are red fox, several corvidae such as raven, magpie, and jay.
 Smaller birds that are common include Wagtail, European robin, wren, treecreeper, European stonechat, European golden plover, common cuckoo, common skylark, meadow pipit, wheatear, redwing, mistle thrush and woodpecker.
 Birds of prey include barn owl, red kite, common buzzard and kestrel.
 Recently (2023), a nightingale has been heard singing at Sharptor but no sightings have been reported.

 Bats are also prevalent at dusk due to several derelict buildings and mine adits.
 Common bats found around Sharptor include greater horseshoe, lesser horseshoe and brown long-eared.

 Unlike Dartmoor, there is no specific breed of pony on Bodmin Moor.
 However, they do roam free and are rounded up in the autumn for sale, generally at auction.
 Like the ponies, there is no specific breed of sheep but there are some common breeds found on the moor.
 Popular breeds are Scottish Blackface and North Country Cheviot replacing more traditional breeds of Devon and Cornwall Longwool and Greyface Dartmoor.
 There are various sheep creeps around the Sharptor area to allow sheep to pass through the heavy Cornish hedge.
 There are also cattle on the moors around Sharptor with popular breeds being Highland, Galloway and Blue Grey.
 Ponies, sheep and cattle are often found in the fields and lanes around Sharptor.

+During the summer there are many different types of insects including butterflies such as red admiral, cabbage white, comma, meadow brown, peacock, ringlet, silver-washed fritillary and small tortoiseshell.

+Economy

+The main employment is varied as it has diversified from mining and quarrying.
+Farming is still a major contributor to the local economy.
+Wardbrook Farm, at the top of Sharptor, is a Duchy tenancy hill farm with cattle, sheep and ponies that roam the moorland.

+Another local employer has been Trago Mills established by businessman Mike Robertson who bought the Liskeard site in the early 1960s after leaving a career in the RAF.
+Trago Mills brings a lot of visitors to shop and also visit the other amenities such as restaurants and other outlets connected to the site.
+The Liskeard site has a rather eclectic grouping of statues depicting various disputes of the owner with local officials.
+Artwork around the location also depicts stories about the previous history of being an explosive powder mill and also the various characters that have interacted with the owners including Sir Edward Heath.
+There is a selection of birds in cages as well as free-range peacocks.
+There is also a large number of attractive cockerels that roam the parking and outdoor section of the shop.